RubixML/CIFAR-10/README.md

 # Rubix ML - CIFAR-10 Image Recognizer
 CIFAR-10 (short for *Canadian Institute For Advanced Research*) is a [famous dataset](https://en.wikipedia.org/wiki/CIFAR-10) consisting of 60,000 32 x 32 color images in 10 classes (dog, cat, car, ship, etc.) with 6,000 images per class.
-In this tutorial, we'll use the CIFAR-10 dataset to train a feed forward neural network to recognize the primary object within images using Rubix ML.
+In this tutorial, we'll use the CIFAR-10 dataset to train a feed forward neural network to recognize the primary object in images.

-- **Difficulty**: Hard
+- **Difficulty:** Hard
-- **Training time**: Days
+- **Training time:** Hours
-- **Memory needed**: 10G
+- **Memory needed:** 10G

 ## Installation
 Clone the project locally with [Git](https://git-scm.com/):